The nest-building Shark Bay bandicoot is dependent on our predator-proof fence for survival.

 Range and Abundance

-The Western Barred Bandicoot shelters during the day in a nest.
-It constructs this by digging a shallow hollow under a shrub, and filling it with leaves and sticks.
-A single small entrance hole is made to enable it to get in and out.
-The hole is disguised from predators using leaves.
-Some Western Barred Bandicoots will use the same nest over the course of the week, while others will move to a new nest each night.
-If caught out in the open a Western Barred Bandicoot will use another animal’s burrow to shelter in until the threat has gone away.
+The Shark Bay bandicoot shelters in a nest during the day.
+It constructs its nest by digging a shallow hollow under a shrub and filling it with leaves and sticks.
+It is disguised from predators using an even cap of leaves.
+Some Shark Bay will use the same nest for a week, while others will move to a new nest each night.

-Although not as adept at digging as its cousin the Bilby, the Western Barred Bandicoot uses its strong hind legs to dig below the ground to forage for insects, spiders and worms.
+Although not as adept at digging as bilbies, the Shark Bay bandicoot uses its strong hind legs to dig below the ground to forage for insects, spiders and worms.
 It also eats seeds, roots, herbs and other smaller animals.
-It uses its good sense of smell to detect food up to 30 cm underground.
+It can use its good sense of smell to detect food up to 30cm underground.

-Western Barred Bandicoots will only breed after heavy falls of rain.
-Two or sometimes three joeys are born at a time.
-The Western Barred Bandicoot has one of the shortest gestation periods of any mammal of 12.5 days.
-When the babies are first born, they are only 10 mm long and weigh as little as a quarter of a gram (about the size of a tic tac).
-The pouch is backward opening so that when digging, the dirt is not thrown into the pouch.
-The pouch contains eight teats so that the next litter of young can use alternate teats as it takes a month for a teat to return to normal size after a joey has been weaned.
-This means a bandicoot can have quick, successive litters.
-Young stay in the pouch for 45 – 60 days and after two weeks outside the pouch the young bandicoot is independent of its mother.
+Shark Bay bandicoots only breed after heavy rainfall.
+They have an exceptionally short gestation period.
+Two or three joeys are born at a time.
+When a joey is first born, they’re about the size of a tic tac.
+The pouch is backward opening so that when digging the dirt is not thrown into the pouch.
+Young stay in the pouch for 45 – 60 days.
+After two weeks outside the pouch, the young bandicoot is independent of its mother.